 Tools and machines have lightened our loads and taken us from the far reaches of outer space to the inner workings of miniscule nano devices.
 As a mechanical engineer, you can help write the next chapter in this fascinating story.

 The world runs on systems — transportation systems, food-supply systems, communication systems, government systems, and many more.
 These huge systems need men and women with the special talent to ensure they run smoothly.
-They need “big picture” people — system engineers.
+They need “big picture” people — industrial and systems engineers.

 A focus area or minor — an additional interest — adds dimension to your education.
 It also opens up career possibilities that your major alone may not.
 While your major determines the general field in which you’ll forge a career, a minor can help shape your career path within that field.